-Formation of Water Resource Users Associations (WRUAs) where none existed and development of subcatchment management plans (SCMP) thereof through a collaborative approach by stakeholders namely Water Resource Authority (WRA), Turkana County's Ministry of Water, and Ministry of National Resource Management and Ministry of Agriculture, Fisheries and Livestock for Turkana County will ensure sustainable catchment management.
+Formation of Water Resource Users Associations (WRUAs) where none existed and development of SCMPs thereof through a collaborative approach by stakeholders namely WRA, Turkana County's Ministry of Water, and Ministry of National Resource Management and Ministry of Agriculture, Fisheries and Livestock for Turkana County will ensure sustainable catchment management.
 Four WRUAs were formed namely Lotikipi, Kakuma, Tarach, and Lokichoggio, and supported to develop their constitution and Sub Catchment Management Plans (SCMPs).
 The SCMP development process capacity built and supported the WRUAs to identify water access gaps and possible interventions.
 It also served as a platform to develop a proposal for donor funding and build their capacity to manage water projects.
 The all-inclusive and collaborative procedure in interaction among the participants contributes to widespread ownership of the SCMP Plans.